Bitagora/bitagora-web/nodes/install/ubuntu.md

 #### Restart

-To restart all containers running the node components, use this option.
+To restart all the node components, use this option.
 Again, you will be prompted to confirm that you want to daemonize the node.
-It is recommended that you answer yes.
+It is recommended that you answer 'yes'.

 #### Uninstall

 Select this option to completely remove the validator node and uninstall Bitagora Node from your system.
 The script will try to remove all the components automatically.
-If it encounters any errors, it will output the commands you need to remove the components manually from the terminal.
-After all this components have been removed, you can simply remove the script itself by running `rm bitagora-node.sh` from the same directory.
+If it encounters any errors, it will output the commands you need to use to remove the components manually from the terminal.
+After all the components have been removed, you can simply remove the script itself by running `rm bitagora-node.sh` from the same directory.

 #### Shell